abduld/CS533/progress/progress.markdown

 We have developed the infrastructure to allow us to start working on the
     interesting parts of the project.
-In the rest of the semester, we will be concentrating on developing
+During the rest of the semester, we will develop
-    compiler passes that would allow us to generate efficient backend code.
+    compiler passes that allow us to generate efficient backend code.
 The following table is our projected timeline for the rest of the
     semester.